-Osler Medal Essay Contest, 2013
+Osler Medal Essay Contest, 2014

-All students who are candidates for the degree of Doctor of Medicine or Doctor of Osteopathic Medicine, or are graduates of the class of 2012, are eligible.
+All students who are candidates for the degree of Doctor of Medicine or Doctor of Osteopathy, or are graduates of the class of 2013, are eligible.
 The essay must have been written while the entrant was a student in good standing.
 Students are not eligible to compete for the Osler Medal if they have completed at least one full year of graduate training in history, the history of science or medicine, or the humanities or social sciences by the closing date of the competition.
 Medical students who have been enrolled in a graduate program in history or a related discipline should submit their essays to the Shryock competition.
 No student should submit an essay to both competitions in the same year.
 Essays that have been awarded an Honorable Mention are not eligible for resubmission.

 Essays may pertain to the historical development of a contemporary medical problem, or to a topic within the health sciences related to a discrete period in the past and should demonstrate either original research or an unusual appreciation and understanding of the problems discussed.
 The essay (maximum 9,000 words, including endnotes) must be entirely the work of one contestant.